Vatsallad/Excel-Sales-Analytics-and-Finance-Analytics-Report/README.md

  A meticulous examination of profit and loss on a monthly basis, enabling real-time tracking of financial trends

 🛠️ Tools/Features Used:
-• Microsoft Excel
+- Microsoft Excel
-• Power Query for data cleaning and transformation
+- Power Query for data cleaning and transformation
-• Power Pivot for data modeling
+- Power Pivot for data modeling
-• Pivot Tables for data summarization
+ -Pivot Tables for data summarization
 • DAX Measures for calculated columns
 • Conditional Formatting to highlight key data points